lbbrhzn/ocpp/docs/user-guide.md

 * `Charge Control` (User switches to ON to start charging session, once charger is in Preparing state.
 Can be automated in HA - see this [comment in Issue #442](https://github.com/lbbrhzn/ocpp/issues/442#issuecomment-1295865797) for details)
 * `Availability` (ON when charger is idle.
 OFF during active charging session, or when something causes a problem)
-* `Maximum Current` (sets maximum charging current available.
+* `Maximum Current` (sets the station-wide maximum charging current available.
 Reverts to value set by charger's internal DIP switch following reboots; tweak slider to reload)

 ## Useful Entities for Vestel EVC-04 Wallboxes